 Weight1.40 kg

-The first model of the Vivobook Pro 14 comes with the AMD Ryzen 7 5800H processor.
-However, bowing to market demand, Asus has released the Intel Core version of the Vivobook Pro 14.
-This notebook not only uses the Intel 11th generation Core H35 chip, it also takes into account high performance and low power consumption.
-This notebook retains the Ryzen version design but it adds a Thunderbolt interface.
+The first model of the Vivobook Pro 14 is powered by an AMD Ryzen 7 5800H processor.
+However, in response to market demand, ASUS released an Intel Core version of the Vivobook Pro 14.
+This laptop not only uses 11th-generation Intel Core H35 chips but also balances high performance with low power consumption.
+The laptop retains the design of the Ryzen version, but adds a Thunderbolt port.

-The Intel Core Vivobook Pro 14 still maintains the excellent screen with a 2.8K resolution Samsung E4 material OLED panel.
-This screen also supports a 90Hz refresh rate, 10-bit color depth, 100% P3 wide color gamut, 1000000:1 contrast, and its peak brightness can be up to 600nits.
+The Intel Core Vivobook Pro 14 features a 2.8K resolution Samsung E4 OLED panel.
+This screen also supports a 90Hz refresh rate, 10-bit color depth, 100% P3 wide color gamut, 1,000,000:1 contrast ratio, and a peak brightness of up to 600 nits.

-Considering that this device has more units in Europe, the new generation Iris Xe display also integrates the latest generation of Intel Quick Sync technology.
-This technology makes it more effective for video encoding and video editing.
+Considering that this device has more units in Europe, the Iris Xe graphics card also integrates the Intel Quick Sync technology.
+This technology makes video encoding and editing more efficient.

-Although there are a couple of colour options, the model we reviewed uses the Quiet Blue colour.
-This colour is not so popular and at first glance, it will appear gray.
-However, we clearly see the bluish appearance from a certain angle.
+Although there are several color options, the model we reviewed uses Tranquil Blue.
+This color is not very popular and may appear gray at first glance.
+However, from a certain angle, we can clearly see the blue appearance.

-On the display side, this device comes with a 14-inch Samsung E4 OLED screen and the display effect is very immersive.
-In addition to the 2.8K resolution, the 90Hz refresh rate is 90Hz, and the 600nits peak brightness, this device color gamut covers 100% DCI-P3, 133% sRGB, DisplayHR 600 True Black.
-Furthermore, this display has the German Rheinland TUV certification for low blue light.
-It also has the SGS eye protection certification.
+This device comes with a 14-inch Samsung E4 OLED screen, providing a very immersive display experience.
+In addition to a 2.8K resolution, 90Hz refresh rate, and 600 nits peak brightness, this device covers 100% DCI-P3, 133% sRGB color gamut, and DisplayHDR 600 True Black.
+Furthermore, this display has been certified by Germany’s TÜV for low blue light and has SGS eye-protection certification.

 Asus Vivobook Pro 14 OLED display

-The bezel is ultra-thin on all sides but the top bezel comes with a physical camera switch.
-For users who need privacy, they can simply pull the slider to block the camera.
+The screen bezels are very narrow on all sides, but the top bezel includes a physical camera switch.
+Users who need privacy can simply slide the switch to cover the camera.

-We carried out some tests for the display.
+We conducted some tests on the monitor.
 Let’s take a look at the actual performance of this screen.

-The Asus Vivobook Pro 14 screen supports 100% sRGB color gamut, 96% Adobe RGB color gamut, 100% P3 color gamut, and 94% NTSC color gamut, which is very, very high.
-However, upon testing, the maximum brightness of this screen is 342 nits, and at 100% brightness, the static contrast ratio can reach 26870:1.
+The Asus Vivobook Pro 14 screen supports 100% sRGB, 96% Adobe RGB, 100% P3, and 94% NTSC color gamuts, which is extremely high.
+However, tests show that the maximum brightness of this screen is 342 nits, and at 100% brightness, the static contrast ratio can reach 26870:1.

 As an OLED screen, like a mobile phone, it will be more prominent in games and movies than the data measured by the color calibration instrument after HDR is turned on.